-- Feature the content to a tagboard, or download it directly to be used in your own creative.
+- After your content is approved, feature the content on your moderation dashboard or download it directly to be used in your own creative.

 *Currently, this feature is only available for use on Twitter content.

-If you don’t already have access to Content rights & consent, please contact your CSM to discuss pricing and usage.
+If you don’t already have access to Content rights & consent, please contact your dedicated Client Success Manager to discuss pricing and usage.

 While rights management is a legitimately recognized use case by social networks, the spam detection heuristics are constantly changing and adapting to new situations.
 We mitigate this through throttling requests for consent from your account.
 However, it’s not always possible to avoid.
 We recommend a few best practices to using this feature to protect your account, content creators, and our product:

 - Make reasonable amounts of requests in short windows of time.
 For best results, we suggest not making more than 10-20 requests in an hour.
 You may not see our system immediately send a rights request to a content creator; we queue requests to respect social network limitations.

 - Downloaded Content from social networks should still be respected as content from that network.
 Never incorrectly identify content from networks.